 The chances of becoming disabled in this way may be greater than you think.
 Research shows that 1 in 4 Canadians will be unable to work due to illness or injury for 90 days or more before they reach age 65.4 Should this situation last longer than 90 days, its average length is nearly 6 years.5

 That raises an important question: how would your family meet such a challenge?
 Do you have the savings to live off for months, even years?
-While there are government programs that can help in this situation – such as the Canada Pension Plan (CPP) Opens in a new website or Workers’ Compensation Opens in a new website – you’ll need to meet certain conditions to qualify for them.
+While there are government programs that can help in this situation – such as the Canada Pension Plan (CPP) Opens a new website in a new window or Workers’ Compensation Opens a new website in a new window – you’ll need to meet certain conditions to qualify for them.
 For example, to receive CPP benefits, your disability must be severe enough and prolonged enough to prevent you from being able to work at any job.
 As for Workers’ Compensation, it will only cover disabilities that result from workplace incidents.

 How much can you receive through disability insurance?